Endometriosis and low ferritin levels: endometriosis and nutrient deficiencies.

 When your body has a low level of oxygen, your heart works extra hard to compensate for it.

-That puts a lot of pressure on your heart causing it to beat faster, irregular, which in return makes you experience pain in your chest.
+That puts a lot of pressure on your heart causing it to beat faster, irregularly, which in return makes you experience pain in your chest.

 3. Cold hands and feet.